-For example, according to Cram (2001, 80-84), customers have four primary needs and motivations, which drive their behaviour and relationship orientation.
+For example, Cram (2001, 80-84), suggests that customers have four primary needs and motivations, which drive their behavior and relationship orientation.
 Best-deal customers seek for lowest price, and there is no value in a relationship for them.
 Novelty seekers are innovators, whose driving force is curiosity.
 They seek variety and take risks.
 Involvement customers want to belong, to be recognized and to be regularly in touch with the marketer.
 Certainty customers avoid risks and do not want any surprises.
 They want continuity but do not actively seek a relationship with the supplier.
+Although this classification is a broad generalization, it would be useful in a similar way to examine what motivates different customers to engage in a relationship with a marketer in the digital environment.
+Some studies related to this have already been conducted.

 Kwak et al. (2002) surveyed Internet users and explored consumer attitudes, Internet experiences, demographics, and personality traits that may potentially influence consumers' online purchasing, and the type of purchases they are willing to make.
 In the study it was found that gender (male), high income, and opinion leadership increase the odds for online purchases.
 Furthermore, it was found that consumers' web purchasing may not be considerably enhanced by their mere exposure to Internet advertising.
-Instead, online consumers' buying behaviour may be rooted in their self-generated interests with the subjects of the web before they surf the online marketplace.
+Instead, online consumers' buying behavior may be rooted in their self-generated interests with the subjects of the web before they surf the online marketplace.